Last Updated on

 One way is by asking specific questions or posting surveys.

-Another way is to read all the comments your following posts.
+Another way is to read all the comments on your following posts.

-Learn what verbage they use and what topics they comment on.
+Learn what verbiage they use and what topics they comment on.

 Take some time learning what the greats are doing.
 You can learn a lot from large businesses.

 Large businesses spend a lot of money on research to find out what tactics work best.
 Study what they are doing and implement any strategy that will be appropriate for your business.

 Most social media platforms provide analytics.
 Use this free tool to learn more about your audience.